 Atlassian auth provider

 At this time, Arcade does not offer a default Atlassian Auth Provider.
-To use Atlassian auth, you must create a custom Auth Provider with your own Atlassian OAuth 2.0 credentials.
+To use Atlassian auth, you must create a custom Auth Provider with your own Atlassian OAuth 2.0 credentials as described below.

 The Atlassian auth provider enables tools and agents to call the Atlassian API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Atlassian auth provider seamlessly manage Atlassian OAuth 2.0 authorization for your users.